SimonLeigh/couchbase-mobile-portal/md-docs/ready/installation/net.md

 Click the **Start** button.
 Notice the document ID and properties are logged to the Application Output.

-## CI build
+## Using a build from the CI Server

 This section describes how to use a build of Couchbase Lite .NET from the CI server.
-This is usually recommended if you are testing a fix you reported on the issue tracker or to run developer preview versions of the software.
+This is usually recommended if you are testing a fix you reported on the issue tracker or to run developer preview versions.

-1. Select a build from the CI server directory [http://latestbuilds.hq.couchbase.com/couchbase-lite-net/](http://latestbuilds.hq.couchbase.com/couchbase-lite-net/)
+1. Select a build from the CI server directory [http://latestbuilds.hq.couchbase.com/couchbase-lite-net/](http://latestbuilds.hq.couchbase.com/couchbase-lite-net/).
-2. Download all the `.nupkg` files to a folder on you machine
+2. Download all the `.nupkg` files to a folder on your machine.
-3. Create a Nuget local feed [https://docs.nuget.org/create/hosting-your-own-nuget-feeds#creating-local-feeds](https://docs.nuget.org/create/hosting-your-own-nuget-feeds#creating-local-feeds)
+3. Create a Nuget local feed [https://docs.nuget.org/create/hosting-your-own-nuget-feeds#creating-local-feeds](https://docs.nuget.org/create/hosting-your-own-nuget-feeds#creating-local-feeds).
 4. Select the local feed in the Nuget package manager inside Visual Studio to install the components.
     ![](img/local-feed-net.png)